-- 189. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-174 of this Complaint. - 190.
-Under NEPA, an agency is required to conduct a thorough analysis of both environmental impacts and possible mitigation measures.
-40 C.F.R. §§ 1502.14, 1502.14(f). - 191.
-The Forest Service failed to adequately consider mitigation measures for groundwater impacts likely to result from the South Porcupine coal lease.
+192. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-177 of this Complaint.

+193. Under NEPA, an agency is required to conduct a thorough analysis of both environmental impacts and possible mitigation measures.
+40 C.F.R. §§ 1502.14, 1502.14(f).

+194. The Forest Service failed to adequately consider mitigation measures for groundwater impacts likely to result from the South Porcupine and North Porcupine coal leases.

-- 192. The Wright Area EIS indicates that significant site-specific and cumulative impacts to groundwater resources are likely to result from the coal lease, and that substantial and irreparable impacts to aquifers are likely to result from this coal mine. - 193.
-In the South Porcupine ROD, the Forest Service further recognizes the detrimental impacts surface coal mining has on groundwater.
-It states that mining activities impact the quantity of groundwater in two ways: (1) "the coal aquifer and any water-bearing overburden strata on the mined lands are removed and replaced with unconsolidated backfill"; and (2) "water levels in the coal and overburden aquifers . . . are depressed as a result of seepage into and dewatering from the open excavations in the area" ROD at 22.
-The Forest Service further states that if the South Porcupine tract is leased, "the area of coal removal and reclamation would increase, which would result in an increase in the area of impacts to groundwater quantity."
-Id. - 194.
-Despite recognizing such impacts, neither the Wright Area EIS nor the South Porcupine ROD discuss groundwater mitigation measures.
+195. The Wright Area EIS indicates that significant site-specific and cumulative impacts to groundwater resources are likely to result from the coal leases, and that substantial and irreparable impacts to aquifers are likely to result from this coal mine.

+196. In the South Porcupine and North Porcupine RODs, the Forest Service further recognizes the detrimental impacts surface coal mining has on groundwater.
+It states that mining activities impact the quantity of groundwater in two ways: (1) "the coal aquifer and any water-bearing overburden strata on the mined lands are removed and replaced with unconsolidated backfill"; and (2) "water levels in the coal and overburden aquifers . . . are depressed as a result of seepage into and dewatering from the open excavations in the area . . . ."
+South Porcupine ROD at 22; North Porcupine ROD at 23.
+The Forest Service further states that if the South Porcupine and North Porcupine tracts are leased, "the area of coal removal and reclamation would increase, which would result in an increase in the area of impacts to groundwater quantity."
+Id.

+197. Despite recognizing such impacts, neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs discuss groundwater mitigation measures.
 Accordingly, the Forest Service violated NEPA by failing to analyze mitigation measures.
-See 40 C.F.R. §§ 1502.14(f), 1502.16(h). - 195.
-Because the Forest Service violated NEPA by failing to discuss groundwater mitigation measures, the South Porcupine Record of Decision and the Appeal Decision are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
+See 40 C.F.R. §§ 1502.14(f), 1502.16(h).

+198. Because the Forest Service violated NEPA by failing to discuss groundwater mitigation measures, the South Porcupine and North Porcupine Records of Decision and the Appeal Decisions are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
 5 U.S.C. § 706(2)(A).

-FOURTH CAUSE OF ACTION

-(NEPA - Failure to Consider Direct Air Quality Impacts)
+FOURTH CAUSE OF ACTION (NEPA - Failure to Consider Direct Air Quality Impacts)